ezhilvendhan/vendhan_io/posts/atom-import.md

     "dateText" : "16 Mar 2014"
 }}}

-[Atom](https://atom.io) - the latest editor in town is wonderful to work with.
-The editor has a lot of exciting features like a Devtools console.

-I wanted to add a new Atom package/plugin that can git clone and open a git repo.
+I wanted to create a new Atom package/plugin that can git clone and open a git repo.
 This makes easier and simpler to import a project straight from github and open it in Atom.
-So, I created a package to do this trivial thing.

 With this package, to import a git repo, you just need to hit `ctrl + shift + i` and enter the `git` url Eg: `https://github.com/ezhilvendhan/import`.
 Bingo!
 Your project will be imported to Atom.